 The nomination period for USDA Farm Service Agency (FSA) County Committees runs June 15 through Aug.
 1, 2018, and elections will take place starting in November.

 County committees are unique to FSA and serve as a direct link between agricultural communities across the country and USDA.
 FSA’s been across the country interviewing current committee members to spotlight their involvement in their county.
 Read what they have to say and check back each week.

 For more information on FSA county committees, visit www.fsa.usda.gov/elections.

 For more information please click on the "State News Release" link.

 The Farm Service Agency in Nevada is headquartered in Reno.
-There are seven county offices primarily located in USDA Service Centers serving 2,829 farms across the State.
-The seven offices are located in Elko, Ely, Fallon, Lovelock, Minden, Winnemucca and Yerington.
+There are six county offices primarily located in USDA Service Centers serving 2,829 farms across the State.
+The six offices are located in Elko, Ely, Fallon, Lovelock, Winnemucca and Yerington.